 This Victorian 8 sided aesthetic large 9 5/8 x 11 inch plate is transfer printed in dark brown.
 The plate is further enhanced by fabulous underglaze painting in shades of red, golden yellow, green and cobalt blue.

-The pattern features an exotic geometric border with Morning Glories and other exotic flowers.
+The pattern features an exotic geometric border with trailing Clematis vines and exotic flowers.

 Never Used.
-Condition is great.
+Condition is good with three hairlines off the rim.
 Bright, shiny and clean.

 Please fill in the information below